-- provide a new reliable, internationally recognised MoA for more accurately measuring the amount of RS in a food - enable RS to be identified and declared as a specific dietary fibre on a label - enable the RS content to be included in the total dietary fibre value and therefore increase the amount of dietary fibre declared on a label.
+- provide a new reliable, internationally recognised MoA for more accurately measuring the amount of RS in a food - enable RS to be identified and declared as a specific dietary fibre on a label - enable the RS content to be included in the total dietary fibre value and therefore increase the amount of dietary fibre (and % Daily Value for dietary fibre7) declared on a label.

-These opportunities would all be of benefit to the food industry.
-Any additional costs of analysing resistant starch would be at the discretion of the food supplier.
+These opportunities provide a benefit the food industry.
+Any additional costs of analysing resistant starch will be at the discretion of the food supplier.

-Consumers would potentially benefit from more information about resistant starch as a dietary fibre, and more accurate information about the dietary fibre content of a food containing resistant starch.
+Consumers will potentially benefit from more information about resistant starch as a dietary fibre, and more accurate information about the dietary fibre content of a food containing resistant starch.

-For government enforcement agencies, more clarity, accuracy and reliability for labelling compliance purposes would be provided, if resistant starch is specifically declared (as a subgroup nutrient of dietary fibre), based on a listed regulatory MoA.
+For government enforcement agencies, more clarity, accuracy and reliability for labelling compliance purposes will be provided, if resistant starch is specifically declared (as a subgroup nutrient of dietary fibre), based on a specific regulatory MoA listed in the Code.

-Therefore, a net benefit will most likely be achieved from the proposed variation to the Code.
+Therefore, a net benefit to the community is expected to be achieved from the variation to the Code.

-2.4.1.2 Other measures
+2.5.1.2 Other measures

-There are no other measures (whether available to FSANZ or not) that would be more cost-effective than a food regulatory measure developed or varied as a result of the Application.
+There are no other measures (whether available to FSANZ or not) that would be more costeffective than the food regulatory measure resulting from Application A1142.